briatte/ggnet/README.md

-		      name = "",         # what to call the node color legend scheme = NULL,     # color classes for the nodes labels = FALSE,    # add vertex names in small print legend.position = "right", # cosmetics
-					arrow.size = 0.25)         # cosmetics
+		      name = "",         # what to call the node color legend scheme = NULL,     # color classes for the nodes labels = FALSE,    # add vertex names in small print legend.position = "right", arrow.size = 0.25) # cosmetics

 [mm]: http://sumtxt.wordpress.com/2011/07/02/visualizing-networks-with-ggplot2-in-r/

 The function is not (yet) robust to omitting some of the options above, but as long as you have an object of class `network` with something to color the nodes, you should be fine.

-If you need to convert an object of class `igraph` or whatever else you use, have a look at the [`intergraph`][ig] package.
+If you have networks objects in different classes than `network`, have a look at the [`intergraph`][ig] package to handle conversion.

 [ig]: http://intergraph.r-forge.r-project.org/